jstin/CSS-Builder/README.md

       background_color "#efefef"
     end

-    @css.comment!
+    css.comment!
 "This is a magical momment"

     css.value! # outputs =>